First Progress Platinum Elite Mastercard® Secured Credit Card review

 How the First Progress Platinum Elite Mastercard Secured compares to other secured cards

 It’s no surprise that the First Progress Platinum Elite Mastercard Secured Credit Card makes our list of the best secured credit cards thanks to its easy online application and expedited processing.
-But how does it compare to other card options for bad credit?
+But how does it compare to other credit cards for bad credit?

 Bankrate’s Take—Is the First Progress Platinum Elite Mastercard Secured worth it?

-The First Progress Platinum Elite Mastercard Secured credit card offers credit-building potential with a quick application process, no credit check and a customizable deposit amount, making it a great choice if you’re looking to build a credit history or improve a damaged credit rating.
-Even a small deposit gets you started building credit, while First Progress assumes minimal risk since your deposit is available to cover credit debt if you’re unable to make regular payments.
+The First Progress Platinum Elite Mastercard Secured credit card offers credit-building potential with a quick application process, no credit check and a customizable deposit amount starting at $200, making it a great choice if you’re looking to build a credit history or improve a damaged credit rating.

 - Easy application process